-Contrary to the public narrative at the time, neither Justin nor "Girl 3" were criminally "harmed" by the conversation, it ended unremarkably, and "Girl 3" and Justin even conversed after the fact at school without issue.
+Contrary to the sensationalized public narrative at the time, neither Justin nor "Girl 3" were criminally "harmed" by the conversation, it ended unremarkably, and "Girl 3" and Justin even conversed after the fact at school without issue.
 Most notable about this interaction is that these girls were not "innocent children."
 These were experienced girls who would never have referred to themselves as "children."
 As you'll read on pg.
 2, section b, "Girl 3" herself later stated that Justin "did not do anything to her" and she dismissed the police report's narrative of events entirely.
 Also contrary to the public narrative at the time, no animosity ever existed between Justin and "Girl 3."

 The evidence herein is from 2016 unless noted otherwise.
-It was reviewed by a private investigator and filed as a part of the 2022 legal action: Wisconsin Circuit Court - Walworth County (2022CV000728), and Wisconsin Appellate Court - District II (2023AP000644).
+It was reviewed by a private investigator and filed with the 2022 legal action: Wisconsin Circuit Court - Walworth County (2022CV000728), and Wisconsin Appellate Court - District II (2023AP000644).
+It was used objectively in court filings and was/is not meant to be a spectacle.